As a Brit, I am still furious about Boston’s unchecked celebration of tea-wastage.

 10. Watch the game and drink a few pints at The Pour House Bar and Grill.

-Is This the Best Travel Pack EVER???
+Is This the Best Backpack EVER???

-Want more deetz on why we love it so damn much?
+Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

 2. Downtown – Where to Stay in on a Budget

-Downtown is without a doubt the most iconic neighbourhood in Boston.
+Downtown is without a doubt the most iconic neighborhood in Boston.
 It’s home to a number of historic buildings and tourist attractions, including Boston Common and Boston Public Gardens as well as City Hall, Boston Public Library and Quincy Market at Faneuil Hall.

 For budget backpackers and cost-conscious travellers, Downtown Boston is your best bet for affordable accommodations.
 Within this central district, you’ll find a selection of inexpensive hotels, guesthouses, and apartments many in historic buildings.